martinezpenya/ED-CFGS-2122/UD04/UD04_EN.md

 As in other stages and tasks of application development, the documentation of the tests is an essential requirement for their correct performance.
 Well-documented tests can also serve as a knowledge base for future testing tasks.

 Current methodologies, such as Métrica v.3 (Information Systems Planning, Development and Maintenance Methodology.
-Metrica v3 can be used freely, with the sole restriction of citing the source of its intellectual property, which is the Ministry of the Presidency), propose that the documentation of the testing phase be based on the ANSI / IEEE standards on software verification and validation.
+Metrica v3 can be used freely, with the sole restriction of citing the source of its intellectual property, which is the Ministry of the Presidency), propose that the documentation of the testing phase be based on the ANSI/IEEE standards on software verification and validation.

 The purpose of the ANSI/IEEE standards is to describe a set of documents for software testing.
 A standard test document can facilitate communication between developers by providing a common frame of reference.
 Defining a standard test document can be used to verify that the entire software testing process has been completed.